How Do I Find Out About Contract Opportunities?

 What is the SPD?

 The Single Procurement Document (SPD) is a standard form for use throughout the UK, which replaces pre-qualification questionnaires, and should make the process of bidding for a public contract easier.
-Its purpose is to remove some of the barriers to participation in public procurement, especially for Small and Medium Enterprises (SMEs).
+Its purpose is to remove some of the barriers to participation in public procurement, especially for small and medium-sized enterprises (SMEs).

-All Scottish public bodies issue and accept the SPD form for all higher value regulated procurement exercises, and it is best practice for regulated (£50k and above for goods and services) procurements.
+All Scottish public bodies issue and accept the SPD form for all higher value regulated procurement exercises, and it is best practice for regulated (£50k and above excluding VAT for goods and services) procurements.

 It should make the process of bidding for a public contract easier by allowing bidders to self-declare that they meet selection and exclusion criteria, without the need to provide evidence at that stage.